Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bounds via Variational Representations of Divergences

 \section{Bounds via Variational Representations of Divergences}

 As previously mentioned, most information-theoretic generalization bounds are based on a \textit{change of measure} and a \textit{concentration of measure} step.
 In this section, we will first present a generic result where the change of measure is performed using the \donskervtext, stated in \cref{thm:donskervaradhan}.
 Under different assumptions on the loss function, this can then be instantiated to obtain particular generalization bounds by applying a suitable concentration of measure step.
 This will allow us to recover the first information-theoretic generalization bound that we derived in~\cref{sec:basicitbound}, and generalize and improve it in several ways. \cref{propo:generic-avg-theorem} below is simply a restatement of the Donsker-Varadhan variational representation for the setup of interest in this chapter.
+A similar result, for convex functions with bounded inputs, was provided by \citet{goyal-17a}.

 \begin{propo} Assume that~$\jointdistro\ll\auxproductdistro$.
 Let $f:\mathcal W \times \mathcal Z^n\rightarrow \reals$ be a function satisfying~$\Ex{\jointdistro}{f(W,\traindata)}<\infty$.
 Then, the Donsker-Varadhan variational formula for the relative entropy (\cref{thm:donskervaradhan}) implies that